+Smoke detectors are one of the best ways to prevent house fires.
+But, they’re pretty useless if you don’t know if they even work.
 Ensuring that your smoke detectors are working properly is a huge part of ensuring your safety.
 Check that you have a smoke detector in every room in which people sleep and outside of the sleeping area.
 Test the detector once a month by pushing the test button until it beeps.
 If your smoke detector needs a new battery or is malfunctioning, take care of it as soon as possible.
 Smoke detectors older than 10 years need to be replaced and batteries older than six months should be changed as well.
 If you ever hear the fire alarm, it is important that you immediately leave your home.

 Invest in Fire Extinguishers

+In the event that a fire does occur, you should be prepared to handle it.
+Fire extinguishers are easy to store in the kitchen to help contain any small accidental outbreaks.
 Make sure that you purchase one.
 Only one in four Americans have a fire extinguisher in their household, but it’s truly a necessary item to stop minor fires before they spread.
 Ensure that the fire extinguisher is up to date and working properly.
 Familiarize yourself with PASS (Pull, Aim, Squeeze, Sweep) on how to properly use a fire extinguisher.

-A Developed Escape Plan
+Develop an Escape Plan

 Prepare yourself and do your part to ensure that your home will never be in a dangerous fire situation.
-Take our fire safety quiz and know just how secure your home is.